envytools/envytools/docs/hw/vdec/vuc/intro.rst

 0c300/10330c: MBRING_READ_AVAIL - the bytes left to read in MBRING

-.. _pvdec-io-vuc:
+.. _ppdec-io-vuc:

 The MMIO registers - VP3/VP4
 ============================

-The vµc registers are located in PVDEC falcon IO space at addresses 0x10000:0x14000 [BAR0 addresses 0x085400:0x085500].
+The vµc registers are located in PPDEC falcon IO space at addresses 0x10000:0x14000 [BAR0 addresses 0x085400:0x085500].
 They are:

 10000:11000/085400:085440: DATA - vµc microprocessor data space